Reigate College Reigate College

 What happens if I don’t get five grade 4s?

-Students who don’t achieve five GCSE passes at Grade 4 and above will unfortunately not be accepted at Reigate College.
+Students who do not achieve five GCSE passes at Grade 4 and above will unfortunately not be able to attend the College.
+Students may wish to consider applying to other local colleges such as East Surrey College.

 Will there be any flexibility with students who do not meet any specific course requirements or general entry requirements?